Omaddon/KGuedr/README.md

 # GUEDR (kotlin)

-An weather application to show the 7 days forecast for any city.
+A weather application to show the 7 days forecast for any city.

 ----